Dosage Form: injection, powder, for solution

 Ceftazidime for injection, USP is indicated for the treatment of patients with infections caused by susceptible strains of the designated organisms in the following diseases:

-8. Central Nervous System Infections, including meningitis, caused by Haemophilus influenzae and Neisseria meningitidis.
-Ceftazidime has also been used successfully in a limited number of cases of meningitis due to Pseudomonas aeruginosa and Streptococcus pneumoniae.
+- Central Nervous System Infections, including meningitis, caused by Haemophilus influenzae and Neisseria meningitidis.
+Ceftazidime for injection, USP has also been used successfully in a limited number of cases of meningitis due to Pseudomonas aeruginosa and Streptococcus pneumoniae.

 Ceftazidime for injection, USP may be used alone in cases of confirmed or suspected sepsis.
-Ceftazidime has been used successfully in clinical trials as empiric therapy in cases where various concomitant therapies with other antibiotics have been used.
+Ceftazidime for injection, USP has been used successfully in clinical trials as empiric therapy in cases where various concomitant therapies with other antibiotics have been used.

 Ceftazidime for injection, USP may also be used concomitantly with other antibiotics, such as aminoglycosides, vancomycin, and clindamycin; in severe and life-threatening infections; and in the immunocompromised patient.
 When such concomitant treatment is appropriate, prescribing information in the labeling for the other antibiotics should be followed.
 The dose depends on the severity of the infection and the patient's condition.